fabferri/vWAN/s2s/README.md

 <properties
-pageTitle= 'Manual configuration of Azure Virtual WAN by powershell' description= "Manual configuration of Azure Virtual WAN by powershell"
+pageTitle= 'Manual configuration of site-to-site VPN in Azure Virtual WAN by powershell' description= "Manual configuration of Azure Virtual WAN by powershell"
 documentationcenter: na
 services=""